 Update 29-oct-2006 (Sunday):

-Erected a new "sky hook".
-This antenna is now history, but the following passage may be useful to others thinking about raising a new long-wire antenna.
+Erected a new "sky hook."
+This antenna is now history, but the following passage may be useful to those thinking about raising a new long-wire antenna.

 Saturday was windy and "mild" (about 43º F [6º C]) and it rained heavily throughout the day.
 Sunday was a bit drier, but very windy, with clouds, and noticeably colder (about 25º F [-3º C]).
 There were also a few dozen snow flakes blowing around in all directions – just enough to make it a memorable experience.
 It was the season's first blast of winter air, and perfect for installing a new antenna!
 The long-standing joke (or perhaps truth) is that the best time to install a new antenna is during foul weather.
 That way, the planning and preparation is completed inside, and the out-of-doors work is carried out quickly.
 This is when one begins to ponder the advantages of indoor hobbies like stamp collecting.